Patient's Query

 Welcome to icliniq.com.

 I have gone through your details.
 My main concern is the rise of PSA (prostate-specific antigen) from 5 to 16.
-Though it might be due to infection, since three months you are taking treatment of infections.
+However, it might be due to infection, since three months ago you have been taking treatment for infections.
 So, your PSA should have reduced if the rise was due to infection.
 At present, you are in the best stage and shape to get rid of cancer by radical prostatectomy.
 I suggest that you should undergo surgery and get rid of it.
-Also, you are only 62 years.
-Since life expectancy is more at some stage, you have to get rid of it before it progress more.
-So, I suggest you better do it now than later or too late.
-Take care.
+Also, you are only 62 years old.
+Since life expectancy is longer at some stage, you have to get rid of it before it progresses further.
+So, I suggest you do it now rather than later or too late.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!